gazebosim/docs/dome/Manipulating_models.md

 ![Align Reverse](img/align_reverse.gif)

-You can align more than two models as well, just select the others with `Ctrl` + click.
+You can align more than two models as well, simply select more models with `Ctrl` + click.
 You can select `First` or `Last` in the `Relative to:` drop down menu to choose which entity to align to.

 ## Next Up